lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 }
 ```

-### Changes in behavior possible with standard decorators
+### Potential and required changes in behavior with standard decorators

 We intend to keep the new standard decorators implementations mostly compatible with the existing legacy decorators, but the new decorator standard does force us or allow us to make some breaking changes in behavior.